Council Budgets and Spending

 Local authorities must produce annual statements of accounts at the end of each financial year.
 The financial year ends on 31st March and draft accounts are required by 30th June.
 The accounts are then subjected to independent audit with the audited accounts requiring approving by 30 September each year.

 The Council provides a range of services for which it imposes a fee or charge.
-This page provides details of known fees and charges as at April 2014.
+This page provides details of known fees and charges as of 1st April 2015.